Why Were Actors Painted As Cats By Ukiyo-e Artists In Japan?

 Ukiyo-e (literally meaning "Pictures of the Floating World") is a Japanese art that emerged during the Edo period (1603 – 1868) when Japan focused on culture instead of wars.

-Ukiyo-e artists produced paintings and woodblock prints depicting the everyday life and interests of people.
+Ukiyo-e artists produced paintings and woodblock prints depicting everyday life and people's interests.
 The word ukiyo refers to the world of ordinary people, and e means "picture."

 Thanks to advances in woodblock printing techniques, Ukiyo-e art became an appreciated art form in Japan's popular culture.
-Many Ukiyo-e prints and paintings depicted Kabuki actors, sumo wrestlers, and beautiful women, but scenes from history and folk tales, including travel scenes and landscapes, and erotica very also popular.
+Many Ukiyo-e prints and paintings depict Kabuki actors, sumo wrestlers, and beautiful women, but scenes from history and folk tales, including travel scenes landscapes, and erotica, are also popular.

 In the mid-19th century, the faces of Kabuki actors were suddenly replaced with cat faces.
 The government banned pictures of actors and courtesans, considering them detrimental to public morals.